 the counselor will wait at the airport as long as it takes, or help make new flight arrangements if

-For children traveling unaccompanied, please note that TPSC and Kenyon College can not pick up or drop off campers at their airline gates.
-Prior to booking your child's flight, please check with your airline to make sure; 1) they will be allowed to exit their gate unaccompanied and meet our representative at baggage claim and 2) they will be allowed to go through security unaccompanied to get to their departing gate.
+For children traveling unaccompanied by air, please note that TPSC and Kenyon College cannot pick up or drop off campers at their airline gates.
+Prior to booking your child's flight, please check with your airline to make sure: 1) Your camper will be allowed to exit their gate unaccompanied and meet our representative at baggage claim.
+2) Your camper will be allowed to go through security unaccompanied to get to their departing gate.

 3) When and where do I drop off my camper?